schnarc/SchNarc/README.md

 and carry out:
 ``pip install .``

+This procedure could take around 20 min.

-Training or running works in the same way, SchNet works, have a look at https://github.com/atomistic-machine-learning/schnetpack
+Training or running works in the same way, SchNet works, have a look at https://github.com/atomistic-machine-learning/schnetpack or check-out the devel branch with a tutorial.
+The tutorial might take you approximately 2 or 3 hours.

 ## Troubleshooting